Get the very latest training tips, techniques, dog nutritional advices, product reviews delivered to your inbox

 They also have a love of swimming from the retriever side, which is a great way from them to play and get some exercise.

-This ongoing, strong regime is also important because there is a high weight gain potential in both parent dogs.
+This ongoing, strong regimen is also important because there is a high weight gain potential in both parent dogs.
 This means that they need to be able to burn off their food and stay trim.

 This also means that you need to be careful with the type of food given, its quality and portion sizes.
 This is where the Dog Food Secrets e-book can help.
 This guide offers recipes on healthy, nutritious meals with portion guides to keep pets fit and healthy.